 All work and no play makes Jack (or Jill) a dull child!
 Making sure your child has enough leisure time, and balancing planned activities with time for just chilling out and messing around is just as important as supporting learning at home.

-In this section you’ll find lots of ideas for filling your child’s leisure time, whether it’s planning a holiday, learning activities for rainy days, playing an instrument or taking up a hobby, getting your child active, or organising playdates.
+In this section you’ll find lots of ideas for leisure time activities, whether it’s planning a holiday, learning activities for rainy days, playing an instrument or taking up a hobby, getting your child active, or organising playdates.

 Top craft activities for children